Skip to content ↓

-We are very fortunate to have an experienced team of English specialists here at De La Salle.
-Our aims are to develop a lifelong love and understanding of both Language and Literature.
+We are fortunate to have an experienced team of English specialists here at De La Salle.
+Our aim is to inspire a lifelong love and understanding of both Language and Literature.
 All of our students take both English Language and English Literature at GCSE.

 Key Stage 3